High School Quiz Show: Rhode Island

 6. Can a school change a member of its team after registering its team roster for Super Saturday?

 Only with the prior written approval of Rhode Island PBS, if a registered primary team member cannot compete on Super Sunday because if illness or emergency, then either:

-To avoid disappointment, coaches should ensure all official team members have reviewed and can commit to the taping dates and backup dates (see Questions #4 and #13).
+To avoid disappointment, coaches should ensure all official team members have reviewed and can commit to the taping dates and backup dates (see “Important Dates” on Home page).
 Teams that advance to compete in the televised bracket must participate on the date and at the time assigned by Rhode Island PBS.
 There are no exceptions, so please be sure to review the dates and times carefully in advance.

 7. What are the rules for Super Saturday?